 - Apartment List is a Webby-award winning site draws over 1.7 million monthly visitors and lists over 600,000 available rentals.

-- Rentals is the runner up for the essential apartment hunting app.
-The app is powered by www.rentals.com.
+- Rentals are the runner up for the essential apartment hunting app.
 The app has by far the best user interface of any of the apartment hunting apps.
 The app simply did not have as many listings as the essential one.
 If the app had a better database of listings, then it would have been the one app to have.
 The app has all of the typical features you will find in apartment hunter apps.
-Rentals is a great free option for those searching for their new home.
+Rentals is a good free option for those searching for their new home.